 The subscription plan

 This is where using Resume Genius gets significantly dicier than we like.
 This service is a subscription.
-Even if you go for the 14-day $1.95 trial, it won’t give you your resume unless you give it your credit card number first.
+Even if you go for the 14-day $1.95 trial, it won’t give you your resume unless you create an account and give it your credit card number first.
 Furthermore, there’s a huge “gotcha” built into the low-cost trial.
 After those first two weeks are up, your Resume Genius subscription will start renewing itself automatically for the low, low price of $39.95 per month.

 After you pick your jaw up off the floor, consider the people who might fall for this business model: